-Committee site visit; Conditional approval; subject to the signing of a s106 legal agreement with clauses to ensure the appropriate holiday occupancy of the site, the s106 to be signed within 6 months of the date of this committee meeting.
+Committee site visit; Conditional approval; subject to the signing of a s106 legal agreement in terms acceptable to the Executive Head of Spatial Planning, including clauses to ensure the appropriate holiday occupancy of the site, the s106 to be signed within 3 months of the date of this committee meeting.
 Conditions to include the schedule attached and any other conditions deemed necessary by the Executive Head of Spatial Planning.